-The SysCom Team will be awarded with the SFIAR team award during a public ceremony at the 4th December 2019 taking place at the ETH Zürich.
+The SysCom Team was awarded with the SFIAR team award during a public ceremony at the 4th December 2019 taking place at the ETH Zürich.
 The SFIAR award is intended to award new, innovative and result oriented research.
 With this award the SFIAR pursues to support relevant agricultural research for development, and promote knowledge on and visibility of Swiss ARD.

 The West African Organic Conference (WAOC) is held every two years in one of the countries in the sub-region.
 About 300 participants attended the conference from academia, government institutions, NGOs, industry players within the sub-region, the continent and the larger organic world.
 Noah Adamtey from the SysCom team presented results from the SysCom program and other projects in the WAOC.
 His talk in the plenary session "Is organic a viable option for smallholder farmers in Sub-Saharan Africa - evidence from more than 10 years of on-station & on-farm research" showed performance of organic agiculture with regards to productivity, profitability and soil fertility.